EdisonLeeeee/GraphGallery/README.md

     with 3 stored elements in Compressed Sparse Row format>
 ```

-+ Or even convert one Tensor to another one
++ Or even convert one Tensor to another
 ```python
 >>> tensor = F.astensor(arr, backend="tensorflow") # or "tf" in short
 >>> tensor